srhthu/deepnlp/readme.md

 # Introduction
-Deepnlp is a pytorch based deep learning library for NLP.
-It provides with off-the-shell commonly used class/function for deep learning.
+`Deepnlp` is a pytorch based deep learning library for NLP.
+It provides off-the-shelf commonly used classes/functions for training a deep learning model.

 # Main Modules
 ## nn_modules